Home > Blog > Moratorium > What Is a Debt Moratorium, Debt Relief Order, and How It Brings Relief

 Why Notification Matters

-The law requires prompt notice so that creditors understand the new rules.
+The law requires prompt notice under English law so that creditors understand the new rules.
 If creditors remain unaware, they might keep attempting collection.
 This can create confusion or even legal conflicts.
 Clearly documenting the start date and moratorium terms keeps everyone on track, helping the process run smoothly while respecting all parties.

 Ongoing Payment Requirements